talk2MeGooseman/Elixir-Phoenix-Template/README.md

 Not a problem!
 All you have to do is just copy the contents of the `.devcontainer` folder and put it in your project.
 Inside there is all the goodness you need.

+## Configuration

 If you need a specific version of Elixir, crack open `docker-compose.yml` and change the `VARIANT` so when you `Dev Container` builds it goes and pulls down the version you need.

+You can also change the version of Phoenix that is install be changing `PHX_VERSION`

 Happy coding!